stanislavb/en.coven.nu/practical/index.md

 ## What to bring with you

 As your character you will only be expected to bring minimal bagage.
 Overnight gear such as toothbrushes, pyjamas, a towel etc is recommended and at least one change of black clothes is required.
 Beds with pillows and covers exist on sight but you will be required to bring your own bedlinen.
+Ear plugs are recommended.

 ## Terminology OFF